Anthonymoe/mr-blue-sky/README.md

 https://vast-mountain-51544.herokuapp.com/?#/user

-for best results inspect in google chrome using the iphoneX setting.
+for best results inspect in google chrome using the iphoneX setting. g

 Tech used:
 * React